embrisa/monkeyread/README.md

     - This approach ensures that all visual updates are synchronized with the browser's rendering loop and the user's screen refresh rate, which is critical for perceptual accuracy in a fast-paced memory game like Monkeyread.

 **6. Game Logic & Game Loop (Current Implementation):**
 - Monkeyread operates in a single, difficulty-adjustable game mode.
-At the start of each round, a sequence of N unique letters (N = difficulty, 1–6) is generated and flashed sequentially to the player.
+At the start of each round, a sequence of N unique letters (N = difficulty, 1–7) is generated and flashed sequentially to the player.
-- **Before each round starts, a 1-second countdown is displayed in the letter display area as milliseconds (e.g., '532'), with no label or prefix.**
+- **Before each round starts, there is a 1-second pause.**
-- After the countdown, the sequence is shown.
+- After the pause, the sequence is shown.
 The input area and two buttons become available:
     - **Submit Answer**: Enter your guess for the sequence.
     - **Re-flash Letters**: Replay the current sequence (each use reduces the round's score by 20%).
 - The player can submit their answer at any time.
 After submission, feedback and scoring are shown, and only the **Next Round** button is enabled.